 Nonetheless, to ensure for appropriate practices, the Gypsum Association retained ARCADIS, a global environmental consulting firm, to evaluate data concerning washed FGD gypsum and assess whether it and FGD gypsum wallboard were safe and environmentally responsible.
 Based on that review, ARCADIS determined that the grade of FGD gypsum used to manufacture gypsum board is not hazardous, either when encapsulated in a finished material or in an unencapsulated form.
 Moreover, ARCADIS concluded that none of the published analyses of FGD gypsum presented any scientifically defensible information suggesting that washed FGD gypsum poses any environmental or human health concern.
 To the contrary, all available data confirmed the safety of the product and the absence of any risk to human health or the environment.

-Significantly, the Risk Evaluation information recently released by EPA regarding FGD gypsum fully supports the views of the gypsum industry regarding the safety of gypsum board manufactured with washed FGD gypsum.
+Significantly, the Risk Evaluation information released by EPA regarding FGD gypsum fully supports the views of the gypsum industry regarding the safety of gypsum board manufactured with washed FGD gypsum.
 The Gypsum Association has consistently stated – and EPA confirms – that the metals present in washed FGD gypsum are below EPA’s levels of concern.
 Specifically, in its February 2014 final report Coal Combustion Residual Beneficial Use Evaluation: Fly Ash Concrete and FGD Gypsum Wallboard, EPA states, “Based on the analysis set forth in this document, the evaluation concludes that environmental releases of constituents of potential concern (COPCs) from CCR fly ash concrete and FGD gypsum wallboard during use by the consumer are comparable to or lower than those from analogous non-CCR products, or are at or below relevant regulatory and health-based benchmarks for human and ecological receptors.”
 EPA’s evaluation further states, “The beneficial use of CCRs, when conducted in an environmentally sound manner, can contribute significant environmental and economic benefits.
-Environmental benefits include reduced greenhouse gas emissions, reduced need for disposing of CCRs in landfills, and reduced use of virgin resources.
-Economic benefits include job creation in the beneficial use industry, reduced costs associated with CCR disposal, increased revenue from the sale of CCRs, and savings from using CCRs in place of other more costly materials.”
+Environmental benefits include reduced greenhouse gas emissions, reduced need for disposing of CCRs in landfills, and reduced use of virgin resources.”

 EPA’s review corroborates the safety of FGD gypsum and encourages its continued use.
 The report’s conclusion states “EPA supports the beneficial use of coal fly ash in concrete and FGD gypsum in wallboard.
 The Agency believes these beneficial uses provide significant opportunities to advance Sustainable Materials Management (SMM).”